alttch/eva3/doc/lm/macros.rst

 Raises an exception if the parameter *pass_errors=false* is set in the macro config and the variable is not found.

+.. code-block :: python

+    # You may use this function to toggle unit status  specifying its OID:
+    toggle(unit_oid, wait=0, uuid=None, priority=None)

 expires - set the lvar expiration time
 --------------------------------------